Deborah Koval, PT, DPT, GCS, CEEAA, ATC, MSEd

-earned a Bachelor's degree in Physical Therapy from the McMaster University in Ontario, Canada.
+earned a Bachelor's degree in Physical Therapy from the McMaster University in Ontario, Canada and completed her transitional Doctorate in Physical Therapy through Nova Southeastern University in Fort Lauderdale, Florida.
 She also holds a Bachelor's degree in Kinesiology from the University of Waterloo.
-She is currently pursuing her transitional Doctorate in Physical Therapy through Nova Southeastern University in Fort Lauderdale, Florida.

 With over 20 years as a physical therapist, her dedication to the profession is notable.
 Mo is a board certified clinical specialist in Neurologic Physical Therapy (NCS) by the American Board of Physical Therapy Specialties since 2002.
 With less than 1% of all physical therapists earning this distinction, and the only therapist in the Sandy Springs area practicing in private practice, Mo's expertise places her among prominent and devoted physical therapy professionals who have earned neurological physical therapy board certification.